Luis Salgado: Career

 In 2022 Salgado directed and choreographed the world premiere of ON YOUR FEET!
 La historia de Emilio y Gloria Estefan ¡EN ESPAÑOL! at GALA Hispanic Theatre in Washington, D.C.
 The production led the 2023 Helen Hayes Awards field with fifteen (15) Helen Hayes award nominations and nine (9) wins including Outstanding Production, Outstanding Direction, and Outstanding Choreography in a Musical.

 Also in 2022, Luis directed and choreographed In The Heights at STAGES St. Louis in Missouri.
 The production was recognized by the St. Louis Theater Circle Awards with field-leading eleven (11) nominations and took home six (6) wins including Outstanding Production, Outstanding Ensemble, and Outstanding Choreographer in a Musical.

 In total, Salgado staged eight (8) productions in 2022 including three (3) productions of In The Heights, and three (3) productions of On Your Feet! including the world premiere of the Spanish language production in Washington, D.C and in his home of Puerto Rico.
 He conceived, directed and choreographed Let’s Dance, a piece for Transcendence Theatre Company in California and choreographed the award-winning 2022 upfronts for Telemundo.

 In 2023, Salgado is the director/choreographer of the current National Tour of On Your Feet!
 The Musical – The Story of Emilio & Gloria Estefan and is currently working on the upcoming production of AIDA at STAGES St. Louis.

+In 2026, Salgado directed and choreographed On Your Feet! at Drury Lane Theatre in Chicago.

+He is set to direct the upcoming production of 1776 at Ford's Theatre in Washington, D.C., in the 2026 season.

+Following this, Salgado is developing the musical Aguardiente, which will be presented at the GALA Theatre.